JessenFalcon/MASRE-LLM-Traceability/README.md

-# MASRE
+# Pub-Test
-The Dataset and Code used for MASRE
+The Dataset and Code used for Explainable Traceability

 Environment：
 Use requirements.txt to build running environment.